-Bigtable [7].
-It uses the insight that such degradations often manifest as changes in the workflow of individual requests as they are serviced by the system.
-Exposing these changes and showing how they differ from previous behavior localizes the problem's source and significantly guides developer effort.
+Request-flow comparison [32] is a technique for automatically localizing the root causes of performance degradations in distributed systems, such as Ursa Minor and Bigtable [9].
+Such degradations often manifest as changes in the workflow of individual requests as they are serviced by the system.
+Exposing such changes and showing how they differ from previous behavior localizes the problem's source and significantly guides developer effort.